|

 ·

-given for the horse being sure footed; low head and crossing the
+horse being sure footed; low head and crossing the dead

 ·